BIGJRA/BIGJRA.github.io/rejuv.md

 ## Zone Zero Pt.
 2

-After an… unfortunate scene, head up and to the right down a little path.
+After an... unfortunate scene, head up and to the right down a little path.
 Catch/fight/run from Mandibuzz, and pick up a hidden *Yellow Shard* if you'd like.
 Then follow the path around to the top left of the area, pick up a hidden *Red Shard,* then talk to Ren then the cracked